seanrmurphy/jupyter-project-template/README.md

 ## Features

-* Run a local Jupyter notebook server.
+* Run a local JupyterLab server.
 * Reference custom Python modules from your notebooks for better code organisation.
 * Includes a Makefile to organise commonly run commands.